matomo-org/developer-documentation/docs/generated/master/Piwik/Singleton.md

 Singleton
 =========

-The singleton class restricts the instantiation of a class to one object only.
+The singleton base class restricts the instantiation of derived classes to one object only.

 All plugin APIs are singletons and thus extend this class.